Roma in the Region

 The size of the Roma community in the region

-Roma Integration 2020 covers the EU enlargement region: Albania, Bosnia and Herzegovina, the Former Yugoslav Republic of Macedonia, Kosovo*, Montenegro, Serbia and Turkey.
+Roma Integration 2020 covers the EU enlargement region: Albania, Bosnia and Herzegovina, North Macedonia, Kosovo*, Montenegro, Serbia and Turkey.
 The size of the Roma population in each economy is uncertain and disputed.
 The table below provides an overview of the available data on the size of the Roma population:

 |Economy||Data year||Total pop.

 1) The best officially provided number of Roma in

 Bosnia and Herzegovina is from the Needs Assessment done by the Ministry of

 Human Rights and Refugees in 2009 (with a note that the actual number of Roma